 - This is an advanced exercise and should only be done later in the exercise program.

 - The athlete pushes the roller out whilst on hands and knees, hold the stretched out position briefly then return to the starting position.

 - This is excellent for developing strong abdominal muscles and deeper core muscles, however too much too soon could cause the injury to recur.

 See core strengthening exercises for further information on more advanced exercises for the core and abdominal muscles.

 Chronic or persistent injuries may be given a steroid injection followed by rest for 2 weeks.
-In rare cases a surgeon may operate.
-If you rest as soon as there is sign of injury then it should not take more than a couple of weeks to heal.
+In rare cases, a surgeon may operate.
+If you rest as soon as there is a sign of injury then it should not take more than a couple of weeks to heal.
 If you have ruptured the muscle the healing time will depend on how bad the strain is.